kenzshelley/ChromeCtrl/README.md

 ### About
 ChromeCtrl is an application that allows you to control your Chrome browser by speaking into an app on your phone.
+When connected to power, a hands-free accessibility mode is automatically available by saying "OK Hound" before your command.
+We've found this to be especially useful when your laptop is hooked up to the TV playing a video and you're halfway across the room on the couch or in bed.

 #### Entertainment
 * Play/pause video